shuaichenchang/shuaichenchang.github.io/_pages/about.md

   - /about.html
 ---

-I am an applied scientist at AWS AI Lab in New York.
+I am an AI researcher at the AWS AI Lab in New York and a founding member of the AWS Bedrock RAG and Agentic AI Science team.
 Before joining AWS, I obtained my Ph.D. in Computer Science Department at The Ohio State University, advised by Prof. [Eric Fosler-Lussier](https://efosler.github.io/).
 Prior to OSU, I obtained my B.S. at Fudan University, advised by Prof. [Xipeng Qiu](https://xpqiu.github.io/en.html).

 ## Research Interests

-My research focuses on building robust and generalizable AI systems that interact with data and environments through natural language.
+My research focuses on building robust and generalizable AI models and systems that interact with data and environments through natural language.
 My work spans several interconnected areas:

-**Natural Language Interfaces to Data**: I develop methods for enabling natural language interaction with structured and semi-structured data, including text-to-SQL systems, table understanding, and database question answering.
-A significant focus of my work is on improving robustness and cross-domain generalization of these systems.
+**Natural Language Interfaces to Data**: I develop methods for enabling natural language interaction with structured and semi-structured data, including text-to-SQL, table understanding, and database question answering.
+A significant focus of my work is on improving robustness and cross-domain generalization of these models and systems.

-**Retrieval-Augmented Generation (RAG)**: My team at AWS develops advanced RAG systems for production deployment, focusing on diagnostic evaluation frameworks and practical solutions for improving retrieval quality and generation faithfulness.
+**Retrieval-Augmented Generation (RAG)**: I develop advanced RAG solutions focusing on heterogeneous data retrieval, agentic retrieval, and diagnostic evaluation frameworks.

-**Agentic AI and Computer-Use Agents**: I am actively working on building autonomous AI agents that can interact with computer environments, including developing retrieval-augmented world models for agent planning and automated composition frameworks for agentic systems.
+**Agentic AI and Computer-Use Agents**: I am actively working on building autonomous agents that interact with computer environments and orchestrate complex workflows.
+My recent work includes retrieval-augmented world models for agent planning and automated frameworks for composing agent systems.

 **Table Representation Learning**: I work on instruction tuning for table understanding tasks and developing methods to improve model performance on structured data.
 I also co-organized the [Table Representation Learning workshop](https://table-representation-learning.github.io/ACL2025/) at ACL 2025.